Welcome to Alton Cycling Club’s welfare and safeguarding page. Below you can find guidance and information on our policies.

 This welfare policy is primarily intended to develop a sense of awareness and guidance on safeguarding and protecting children and vulnerable adults involved in activities with Alton Cycling Club.
 However, this policy is also concerned about the welfare of everyone at the club irrespective of age, gender, race, disability, sexual orientation, ethnicity, religion and political view.
 Everyone who is involved in the club is entitled to access an enjoyable and safe environment and to have the chance to experience the excitement, challenge and achievement inherent to the sport.

 Alton Cycling Club has a constitution, known as the Club constitution which governs the club and the club’s officers.
-We also have Rider guidance which governs the expected behaviour of all members of Alton Cycling Club.
+We also have Rider guidelines which outline the expected behaviour of all members of Alton Cycling Club while riding.
+Specific guidance for junior riders and their parents is available here.

 Roles and Responsibilities